-Frostline Kits: Dale Johnson, a long-time partner with Gerry Cunningham who formed his own highly successful kit company Frostline Kits in 1966.
+Frostline Kits: Dale Johnson, a long-time partner with Gerry Cunningham and George Lamb; Dale formed his own highly successful kit company Frostline Kits in 1966.

 GERRY: Gerry Cunningham of "GERRY" in Colorado (Penny Cunningham, daughter of Gerry, was at the conference but isn't in the picture).
 Although there is not current GERRY produced outdoor gear, there is a current European-licensed GERRY company that markets a limited line from its base in Sweden.
 G

 GoreTex: W.L.
 Gore and Associates (William "Bill" Gore and his son Bob, who created Goretex circa 1974-76) G.

 Granite Stairway Mountaineering: also of Santa Barbara was Granite Stairway Mountaineering, which produced a good-looking clone of the Rivendell Jensen pack originals.